 Quality Legal Advice

 Once you have chosen a quality personal injury law firm to represent you, please be sure that you: 1) disclose all information relating to your claim truthfully to your lawyer; 2) work with your lawyer to maximise your compensation.
-Please remember, getting quality legal advice only yields positive outcome if you disclose all information truthfully, and follow the advice from the compensation expert.
+Please remember, getting quality legal advice only yields a positive outcome if you disclose all information truthfully, and follow the advice from the compensation expert.

-In Western Australia, strict time limits apply to most type of personal injury claims.
-If you are working with a quality injury compensation lawyer, your lawyer would advise you on when and how to obtaining quality evidence for your injury compensation claim.
-The common issues we found on the medical evidence front are: 1) incomplete evidence, 2) biased evidence, and 3) surveillance evidence.
+In Western Australia, strict time limits apply to most types of personal injury claims.
+If you are working with a quality injury compensation lawyer, your lawyer would advise you on when and how to obtain quality evidence for your injury compensation claim.
+The common issues we found on the medical evidence front are 1) incomplete evidence, 2) biased evidence, and 3) surveillance evidence.
 Please be mindful that getting the appropriate evidence is an art as well as a science.
 It often takes time and money to get better evidence.
-In most cases, the additional time and money you spend on evidence will result in better compensation payout for you.
-However, there times that such investment does not yield additional benefit to the overall compensation payout for your claim.
+In most cases, the additional time and money you spend on evidence will result in a better compensation payout for you.
+However, there are times that such investment does not yield additional benefit to the overall compensation payout for your claim.
 Therefore, knowing when to stop is as important as knowing when to proceed.
-If you are unsure about getting evidence for your injury compensation claim, contact Foyel Legal for an obligation free consultation.
+If you are unsure about getting evidence for your injury compensation claim, contact Foyle Legal for an obligation free consultation.
 At Foyle Legal, your first telephone discussion is free.

 Here is a common scenario for biased evidence.
 Your make workers compensation claim about workplace back injury.
 You received medical treatment which is paid for by your employer’s insurer.
 They then send you to doctors for medical review.
-Post the review, your insurer’s doctor provide a report stating that you have no work restrictions and are ready to go back to work.
+Post the review, your insurer’s doctor provides a report stating that you have no work restrictions and are ready to go back to work.
 However, you know that you are not 100% there.
-For example, you found it difficult perform certain pre injury duties.
-So, you go to another doctor, which is not paid by insurer to get a second opinion.
+For example, you found it difficult to perform certain pre-injury duties.
+So, you go to another doctor, which is not paid by the insurer to get a second opinion.
 Upon a second review, you receive another report stating that you are not fit for your pre-injury role.
-If you hadn’t received the second opinion, you may choose to make a return to work, which will have impact on your compensation payout.
+If you hadn’t received a second opinion, you may choose to make a return to work, which will have impact on your compensation payout.
 Furthermore, if you have returned to work when you are not ready, this may cause further injury to your back.

-Surveillance evidence is often used in personal injury claims by the insurance companies or employers.
+Surveillance evidence is often used in personal injury claims by insurance companies or employers.
 This includes physical surveillance by a private investigator and social media surveillance.
 If you have a personal injury claim, please be mindful of adverse surveillance evidence.

 Quality Claim Management

-The above are the 3 most common reasons that we observed which have led to reduction of compensation payout.
+The above are the 3 most common reasons that we observed which have led to a reduction in compensation payout.
 Every injury claim is different and deserves individual attention.
 If you have made a personal injury claim, call Foyle Legal for an obligation free consultation.
 Foyle Legal provides No Win No Fee solutions to all qualified personal injury claims.